 In the age of sustainability, architects, designers and engineers aim to deliver beautiful, environmentally sound structures for their clients.
 What sustainability options do they have with cold-formed steel (CFS) framing?

 CFS framing helps projects “earn green” in general.
 But an even bigger green payout comes by using nonstructural EQ or “equivalent” CFS studs.
-EQ products make use of a more efficient use of steel.
+EQ products make more efficient use of steel.

 What are EQ studs all about?

 Steel is Earth’s most recycled material, and EQ studs make the sustainability efforts of the steel industry even better.

 Each year, the steel framing industry buys massive amounts of steel, rolled each year into millions of lineal feet of CFS studs for use in construction.

 - How can CFS producers reduce their hot-dipped galvanized steel input amounts, while maintaining overall industry capacity?

 - How can CFS designers create more efficient non-load-bearing, nonstructural CFS-framed walls?